ConnorSweeneyDev/.config/README.md

 ### Miscellaneous Prerequisites:
 - Ensure "Developer Mode" is turned on in windows settings (Windows + I and then search `developer`).
+- Ensure you are able to access and use the Windows Store, winget relies on this for certain things. if you can't access the store (it's know to be glitchy for some accounts) then you can find alternative installs for dependencies on Chocolatey or their official websites.

 ### Terminal Installation:
 - Windows Terminal &rightarrow; Run `winget install --id Microsoft.WindowsTerminal`.